Read your weekly share newsletter

 Walk in the paths between the beds.

-Use the quart and pint baskets provided to measure out your share and to pick into, but leave them at the farm.
+Use the quart or pint baskets provided to measure out your share and to pick into, but leave them at the farm.

 Some members get into the habit of bringing rigid containers to transport fragile crops (strawberries, etc).

 Wear a sun hat, change into comfortable shoes, water to drink, a basket to carry your things in.

 Bring your own clippers/scissors.

 If you are unsure of how to harvest a crop, please ask your greeter.

 In the summer and early fall months there will be rows of pick-your-own flowers.
 (Please do not cut flowers from the edible classroom).
 Here are some helpful tips to extend the life of your bouquet:

 Please cut one bunch of flowers that will reasonably fit into a vase.